 Guest players generally score better than our Members and though Rob Dawson won the Gold Medal with the same score as Norman Harrison (18), 4 Guests were but one point behind, and the remaining 3 were just one point behind them.
 Now that would have made for an exciting finish, if only we had an electronic scoreboard like they do at The Open.

-Former President John Whalley presented The Cup, Medal and Prize whilst Maurice Barker (with his own camera) and Charlie Billington (with John Whalley's) walked the course taking pictures - which are now in the Gallery below, along with their photos of the presentation.
+Former President John Whalley presented The Cup, Medal and Prize whilst Maurice Barker (with his own camera) and Charlie Billington (with John Whalley's) walked the course taking pictures, along with their photos of the presentation.
+See here.